13 Mountain Ranges in Texas

 ©Fredlyfish4 / CC BY-SA 3.0 – License

 A portion of Culberson County is covered by the Delaware Mountains, a mountain range in Texas.
 The Lenape, known as the Delaware Indians, gave the region its name.
-At the southernmost point of the Guadalupe Mountains and Guadalupe Mountains National Park, Guadalupe Pass, the range extends to the south-southeast.
-The Delaware Mountain Formation, which was composed of horizontal strata of limestone, sandstone, and shale that were laid down 250 million years ago, forms the range.
+At the southernmost point of the Guadalupe Mountains and Guadalupe Mountains National Park, and Guadalupe Pass, the range extends to the south-southeast.
+The Delaware Mountain Formation was composed from horizontal strata of limestone, sandstone, and shale that were laid down 250 million years ago.

 7. Franklin Mountains